 - Creating a safe workplace culture and environment

 - Self-harm, suicide, substance abuse, mental illness and survival

 - Seclusion, restraint and involuntary treatment of patients with substance abuse (drug and alcohol)

 - What is working – what is not, and future directions and strategies

-Oral presentations will be of 30 minutes duration (20 minute presentations and 10 minute discussion).
-The abstract should outline the important points of the presentation and highlight the content to be communicated.
+The presentation should outline the important points of the presentation and highlight the content to be communicated.
 It may outline the aims, methods, relevance, results and conclusions of the work, research, project or case study.
 Abstracts should not include tables, figures or references.

 Papers not selected for oral presentation might be given the option of poster presentation.